kennykb/NYbuildings_repair/README.md

 the fact that the building addresses arrived on an import to begin with.

-## Update 2022-03-22 00:01Z
+## History

-I just pushed commits that appear to make the entire pipeline work.
+### Completion of the first-round code

-The directory, `sample_changesets`, now contains a bunch of randomly-selected changesets from the process, for peer review.
+On 2022-03-21, I pushed commits that appear to make the entire pipeline work, and announced on `imports-us`, `talk-us`, and `talk-us-newyork` that the import was ready for peer review.
+I uploaded a directory, `sample_changesets`, that contains a bunch of randomly-selected changesets from the process in support of the review.
 It also has a file, `changedesc.txt`, which is a machine-generated description of the sample changesets, together with a few notes of mine about what's going on.